OlegDzhuraev/Core/README.md

 ```

 ## Templates
-In Project Manager in context menu now exist a new partition InsaneOne/Templates, which includes some ready code file templates, which are frequently used by me in gamedev.
+In the Project Manager window, in context menu now exist a new partition **InsaneOne/Templates**, which includes some ready code file templates, which are frequently used by me in gamedev.
+Possible, will be removed in future or reworked to smth better, actually not very useful.

 ## UI
 I've added some new elements and templates for UI, which is missing in Unity default package.
 Now it still very simple, but I want to improve it in future.